 LDAP - Lightweight Directory Access Protocol is a protocol used for directory services authentication, including Active Directory.
 LDAP authentication uses two methods: simple, and SASL (Simple Authentication and Security Layer).

 Licence - BYOL versions of Matillion ETL obtained from online marketplaces have no built-in limits.
 A licence key is required immediately before the software can be used.

 Limit - Setting a range to prevent very large API calls from running and causing errors.

 Metadata - Metadata is data about data.
 It makes it easy to find and work with certain datasets.

-Migrating - Moving Matillion ETL resources from one Matillion instance to another.
+Migrating - Moving Matillion ETL resources from one Matillion ETL instance to another.

-NoSQL database - NoSQL databases are document structured, rather than tabular, and allow for more flexibility.
-There are more scalable than relational databases, and suited for very large amounts of data.
+NoSQL database - NoSQL databases are document structured, rather than tabular like many other databases.
+NoSQL databases are more scalable and more suited for very large amounts of data compared to relational databases.
 There is no limitation on the types of data that can be stored together.
-They are not organised in tables with rows and columns, but are grouped in collections of categories such as users and orders, for example.
+They are not organized in tables with rows and columns, but are grouped in collections of categories such as users and orders, for example.

 Notes - A feature in Matillion ETL to annotate your jobs, using formatted text boxes.

-OAuth - A popular open standard protocol that provides authorisation to web and desktop applications, mobile phones, and smart devices.
+OAuth - A popular open standard protocol that provides authorization to web and desktop applications, mobile phones, and smart devices.

 Object-oriented database - In an OODBMS, information is represented as objects used in object-oriented programming.
 An object database is a hybrid of object-based data and relational databases.